puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_conditional.markdown

       warn( 'Tried to include class ntp on virtual machine; this node may be misclassified.' ) }
     elsif $operatingsystem == 'Darwin' {
-      # Still haven't gotten around to puppetizing time mgmt on our Mac laptops.
-      warn ( 'Tried to include class ntp on a Mac; this node may be misclassified.' ) else {
+      warn ( 'This NTP module does not yet work on our Mac laptops.' ) else {
       # Normal node, include the class.
       include ntp